 Also a poet and visual artist, Bruno frequently collaborates with artists of various disciplines and cultural backgrounds.
 His voice resonates the vibrant legacy of the hybrid culture of Salvador da Bahia, the epicentre of Afro-Brazilian music.
 Bruno Capinan have received two back-to-back nominations to the prestigious APCA (São Paulo Association of Art Critics) album of the year list, for the albums “Leão Alado Sem Juba” (2020), and “REAL” (2018).

 A fierce performer, Bruno Capinan’s approach to music making is rooted in the Brazilian tropicalia influence, which is to embrace all the vast possibilities of sound.
-This approach has led him to collaborate with Japanese composer Jun Miyake, who discovered Capinan via French radio, and immediately invited the artist to collaborate on Miyake’s recording as a lyricist and vocalist.
-Their music collaborations appeared in the album “Lost Memory Theatre Act 3”, and have taken Bruno Capinan to perform in Japan in 2017 and 2018.
-They are now working on two new compositions for Miyake’s upcoming album.
+This approach has led him to collaborate with Japanese composer Jun Miyake, who discovered Bruno Capinan via a French radio, and immediately invited the artist to collaborate on Miyake’s recording as a lyricist and vocalist.
+Their music collaborations appeared in the albums “Lost Memory Theatre Act 3”, and "Whispered Garden", and have taken Bruno to perform in Japan in 2017 and 2018.

-He first gained international recognition in 2016, with the album “Divina Graça” (Joia Moderna/P-vine records), including mentions in British paper The Guardian and France’s Libération.
-Brazil’s biggest publications Folha and O Globo, called him “an artist to watch”, as he continued to perform in between his country of origin and abroad, with highlight performances including the Rio Olympic Games in 2016 and the Montreux Jazz Festival in Tokyo in 2017 alongside Japanese composer Jun Miyake.
+Bruno Capinan first gained international recognition in 2016, with the album “Divina Graça” (Joia Moderna/P-vine records), including mentions in British paper The Guardian and France’s Libération.
+Brazil’s biggest publications Folha and O Globo, called “an artist to watch”, as Bruno Capinan continued to perform in between their country of origin and abroad, with highlight performances including the Rio Olympic Games in 2016 and the Montreux Jazz Festival in Tokyo in 2017.